DSpace/RestContract/qatopics.md

 ## Main Endpoint
+Provide access to the Quality Assurance topics.
+A topic represents a specific type of event (such as a missing abstract can be).

 **GET /api/integration/qatopics**

-Provide access to the Quality Assurance Broker topics.
 It returns the list of the Quality Assurance Broker topics.

 ```json
 [